 So if you’re trying to decide whether to socially distance yourself, it’s a pretty easy question to answer.
 At the end of the day, whether you’re low or high risk shouldn’t affect your decision.
-If you’re healthy, you should be socially distancing yourself to protect others who are not, as well as protecting those who absolutely have to go into the world (because they can’t afford to miss a paycheck, because without them society would shut down, or both!).
+If you’re healthy, you should be socially distancing yourself to protect others who are not, as well as protecting those who absolutely have to go into the world (because they can’t afford to miss a paycheck, because without them society would shut down, or both).
 If you’re at risk, you should be socially distancing yourself to protect yourself and others.

-If you need motivation, think of the people in your life who might be affected by this more dramatically than you.
+If you need motivation, think of the people in your life who might be affected by this more than you.
 If you don’t have a granny to think of, just let me know if you need a granny stand-in.
 Always happy to bake you some cookies once all this is over! 😉

-berry sumac sorbet
+berry sorbet with sumac (no-churn)